beancount/docs/docs/beancount_v3.md

 Currently the application of reductions operates on the inventory preceding the transaction.
 This prevents the common case of self-reductions, and both I and some users have come across this problem before, e.g. [<u>this recent thread</u>](https://groups.google.com/d/msgid/beancount/aa5b7b54-9bd1-4308-b872-7d3e52b1ef71n%40googlegroups.com?utm_medium=email&utm_source=footer) ([<u>ticket</u>](https://github.com/beancount/beancount/issues/602)).
 This comes off as unintuitive to some users and ought to have a better solution than requiring splitting of transactions.

-Since we're rewriting the booking code entirely in v3, contemplate a new definition that would provide a well-defined behavior in this case.
+Since we're rewriting the booking code entirely in Vnext, contemplate a new definition that would provide a well-defined behavior in this case.
 I remember from prior experiments attempting to implement this that it wasn't a trivial thing to define.
 Revisit.
 This would be a nice improvement.

 ### Stock Splits<a id="stock-splits"></a>

-Some discussion and perhaps a strategy for handling stock splits should be devised in v3.
+Some discussion and perhaps a strategy for handling stock splits should be devised in Vnext.
 Right now, Beancount ignores the issue.
 At the minimum this could be just adding the information to the price database.
 See [<u>this document</u>](http://furius.ca/beancount/doc/proposal-split) for more details.

 ### Multipliers<a id="multipliers"></a>